oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

     <copy>echo $OCI_TENANCY</copy>
     ```

-    > Note: we can paste the same OCID here in both tenancy and compartment because the root compartment in a tenancy is equal to the tenancy's OCID.
+    > **Note**: we can paste the same OCID here in both tenancy and compartment because the root compartment in a tenancy is equal to the tenancy's OCID.

     ![Paste Compartment OCID](images/paste-compartment-ocid.png)